imodpasteur/smlm-file-format/data/file_format_benchmark/README.md

-# Data used for file size and loading time benchmarking
+# Data used to compare file sizes and loading times
-* ## 21 samples were randomly selected:
+* ## The following 21 data sets were  selected randomly:

     |Samples   |DOI|
     |--------|:----|